abelfodil/wallhaven/README.md

 - `def set_page(self, page_number: Union[str, int]) -> None`
 - `def set_search_query(self, query: str = "") -> None`
 - `def clear_search_query(self, include_filters: bool = False) -> None`
-  * Clear only the search query.
+  - Clear only the search query.
 May also clear filters.
 - `def include_tags(self, tags: List[str]) -> None`
 - `def exclude_tags(self, tags: List[str]) -> None`
 - `def filter_by_user(self, username: str) -> None`
-  * Only return wallpapers by this user.
+  - Only return wallpapers uploaded by this user.

+# Exceptions

+The following exceptions can be raised if something goes wrong:

+- `ApiKeyError`

+  - Raised when trying to request NSFW wallpapers without an API key (or with a invalid one).

+- `PageNotFoundError`

+  - Raised when the page is not found.
+Example: `get_wallpaper_info` is used with an ID that does not exist.

+- `RequestLimitError`
+  - Raised when the request limit is hit.
+Limit is **45** requests per minute.